ipozdnyakov/hcal_rmt_2.0/README.txt

 ANALYZER:

-	/input
+	/plots
+	- directory for output .root and .gif files

+	/output
 	- directory with list of input  files  and  arrays  of input runs stored in text files

-	bad_cells
+	----bad_runs
+		- list of runs with abnormal high drifting, output  of Nrun_HCAL()

+	----bad_cells
-	- list of cells for  reading  by  Ncell.C,  output  of Nrun_HCAL()
+		- list of cells for  reading  by  Ncell(),  output  of Drun_HCAL()

-	/output
-	- directory for output .root, .gif and text files
+	----gain_drifts
+		- time evolution of  gains  from  the  bad_cells  list output  of Ncell()

 	Drun_cell()
 	- analyse gains for particular pair of runs  and  cell